maximaximal/Distrac/README.md

-# Distrac: A High-Performance Distributed Event-Based Tracer
+# Distrac: A High-Performance Distributed Event-Based Tracing Tool

 Work in progress.